From Zones to Strain & Focus

 Using the identically defined workouts, let’s see how Clara would fare in her execution.
 The first Workout MPA Chart is here:

-For further comparison, what if Clara’s coach decided to reverse the Zone 5 and 4 intervals?
+Further, if Clara’s coach reverses the intervals, the workout becomes nearly impossible due to the mismatch between her fitness level and the workout’s intensity, demonstrating how slight adjustments affect performance.
 Here is Clara’s Workout MPA Chart when the Z4 & Z5 intervals are inverted:

 This workout would be virtually impossible to complete!
-With 153 Total Xert Strain Score in less than an hour, this might be one of the most difficult workouts Clara would have ever attempted.
-However, many metrics that other platforms might use, such as Weighted Average Power, Time in Zones, and Total Stress are the same as the previous workout.
+Each Z5 effort would bring Clara nearly to failure before asking her to continue for 10 min just below Threshold Power.
+With 153 XSS in less than an hour, this might be one of the most difficult workouts Clara would have ever attempted.
+However, many metrics that other platforms might use, such as Weighted Average Power, Time in Zones, and Stress Score values are identical to the previous workout.

 With Xert, we now have an entirely new way to look at our workouts.
 By examining MPA and calculating the Xert Strain Score, we can know in advance the potential implications our unique fitness abilities have on our ability to execute the workout.
 We can also anticipate the dramatic effects of making changes will have, perhaps subtle ones, even if our traditional markers we have used are unchanged.
 This helps you train better, more efficiently, avoids attempting workouts that are too difficult, and helps you prevent potential over-training.